Single Coil of a Single Phase Motor

 Resistance Split-Phase Motor Induction Motor

 The two windings are wound with a geometric offset, effectively making a second set of poles phase shifted within the stator.
 The winding W1 has resistance to provide a phase shift to the current flowing in W1 and we therefore have a "two phase" motor while the switch is closed.
 The motor can be reversed by reversing the connections of either W1 or W2 (but not both!)
+The start winding (W1) provides for a rotating magnetic field in one direction enabling the motor to start. |

 0 Comments